juanmjacobs/il2cpp-modder/README.md

 	- Description: Just replace the whole thing
 	- args: the new c++ implementation (String) (ex `"return theOriginalParameter + 10;"`)

-- savePointerToThis:
+- pathMemoryHack:
-  - Description: save the reference to the parameters in the [HookedData](#hooked-data) struct.
+  - Description: Saves the reference to the `this` and the property paths you'd like to hack in the [HookedData](#hooked-data) struct.
 Useful for memory hacks!
   - args: An array of paths to memory hack!
   ```
     paths: [{